BJL156/Smol-Engine/README.md

 ```

 ## Drawing Rectangles
-Rectangles are incredibly easy to draw there is only one method that needs to be called which is `void DrawRectangle(float x, float y, float w, float h)` That add the arguments for the rectangle.
+Rectangles are incredibly easy to draw.
+This is because there is only one method that needs to be called which is:

+`void DrawRectangle(float x, float y, float w, float h)`

 This needs to be called in the `void Update()` method because the rectangle should be drawn to the screen each frame.
 ```
 void Game::Update()
 {